Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 \subsection{Example 1.
 Finite sample effects for IRL in inverse SHT}

 We next turn to a finite sample analysis of IRL for inverse sequential hypothesis testing (SHT).
-Recall from Theorem~\vref{thrm:classic_SHT} that identifying optimality of SHT is equivalent to feasibility of the linear inequalities NIAS and NIAC$^{\ast}$.
+Recall from Theorem~\ref{thrm:classic_SHT} that identifying optimality of SHT is equivalent to feasibility of the linear inequalities NIAS and NIAC$^{\ast}$.
 The inverse learner's SHT dataset comprises both the agent action selection policies and the expected stopping times to perform IRL compared to only the action selection policies for inverse optimal stopping.
-Hence, in addition to the DKW inequality, our main result, Theorem~\ref{thrm:finite_SHT} also uses the Hoeffding inequality~\citep{HF94} to account for the finite sample effect\footnote{The Hoeffding inequality applies to bounded random variables.
-This is true for the SHT case since the stopping time is finite almost surely.} on the computation of the expected stopping time.
+Hence, in addition to the DKW inequality, our main result, Theorem~\ref{thrm:finite_SHT} also uses the Hoeffding's inequality~\citep{BLM13} to account for the finite sample effect\footnote{Hoeffding's inequality applies to bounded r.v.s\,, and is true for SHT since the stopping time $\funcstop$ is finite almost surely.} on the computation of the expected stopping time.

 {\em Assumptions and Detection Test.} Suppose the inverse learner observes the actions of the Bayesian stopping agent over $\numagents$ SHT environments.
 We assume the following about the inverse learner for our finite sample result stated below for the inverse SHT problem. \begin{enumerate}[label=(F\arabic*)] {\value{assumindex}} \item The inverse learner uses the {\em finite SHT dataset}